 Our guide to the best putters - including models from recent launches from the likes of Scotty Cameron, Odyssey, Ping and TaylorMade

-Widely renowned as the most important club in the bag, the putter is where countless shots can be saved.
-Therefore finding the right one for you is imperative and because there are so many options and styles to choose from, we have put together this handy guide to tell you the best putters on the market.
+Widely renowned as the most important club in the bag, countless shots can be saved with the putter.
+Therefore, finding the right one for you is imperative and because there are so many options and styles to choose from, we have put together this handy guide to the best putters on the market.

 Of course, there is still the choice to be made between different styles of putter – a blade, mid-mallet or mallet.
 Blade style putters tend to suit ‘feel’ players with a stronger arc to their putting stroke, moving up into mallets that suit golfers who require extra alignment assistance and/or have much less rotation in their putting stroke.